 All things speak God.
 All creatures have a call to return whence they flowed forth.
 All their life and being is a calling and a hurrying back to what they came out of. – Meister Eckhart (Walshe, Sermon Twenty Two)

 Buddhism teaches perfections or paramitas (literally reaching the opposite shore), which are effective means of attaining the Absolute.
-Since the Absolute is perfect, only that which is perfect can unite with it; this is the reason why Jesus said, “Be perfect, as your Father in heaven is perfect.”
-If this seems impossible, remember that millions of beings have accomplished it, and that enlightened sages are no different from you.
-If it were impossible, Jesus, the Buddha, Bodhidharma, Lahiri Mahasaya, Meister Eckhart, Madame Guyon, Lester Levenson and all of the myriad other sages wouldn’t have taken the trouble to teach.
+Since the Absolute is perfect, only that which is perfect can unite with it: this is the reason why Jesus said, “Be perfect, as your Father in heaven is perfect.”
+If this seems impossible, remember that millions upon millions of beings have accomplished it, and that enlightened sages are no different from you.
+If it were impossible, Plato, Jesus, the Buddha, Bodhidharma, Lahiri Mahasaya, Meister Eckhart, Madame Guyon, Lester Levenson, and all of the innumerable other sages wouldn’t have taken the trouble to teach.

 The Pali canon lists ten perfections: